Event Scheduling and wp-cron

 WordPress has a built in system for running scheduled events called the WordPress Cron, or wp-cron for short.
 This allows you to write a PHP function and then run that function at a particular time, on a particular frequency.

-- Within a page or a post within WordPress, you can set a publish date using WordPress’ Schedule Event feature.
+- Within a page or a post within WordPress, set a publish date using WordPress’ Schedule Event feature.

 wp cron eventcommands can be found here.

-While WordPress does have some scheduling capabilities, some prefer a more comprehensive toolset for scheduling events.
+While WordPress does have some scheduling capabilities, many website managers prefer a more comprehensive toolset for scheduling events.
 WP Crontrol and Advanced Cron Manager are two examples of cron plugins that some of our customers have used successfully.

-- After creation, a cron event is then added to the
+- After creation, a cron event is added to the

 - You can manage crons with a plugin easily, such as WP Crontrol or Advanced Cron Manager.